Krypton (.kryptonite) ransomware virus - removal and decryption options

-What is Krypton?
+What kind of malware is Krypton?

 First discovered by malware security researcher, Karsten Hahn, Krypton is a ransomware-type virus that stealthily infiltrates the system and encrypts data.
 During encryption, Krypton adds the ".kryptonite" appendix to the name of each encrypted file.
 For example, "sample.jpg" is renamed to "sample.jpg.kryptonite".